inphobia/p5-idea-wikiclone/Performance-tricks.md

-Unlike editors, the IDE provides much more features and tools and does a lot of different things aside of parsing and highlighting.
+Unlike text editors, the IDE provides much more features and tools and does a lot of different things aside of parsing and highlighting.
 Because of this IDE is always slower than a simple editor.
 Everything costs something.

 Perl5 plugin was written by a perl fan, not a professional language plugins developer, so it's far from perfect.
 This fact causes more performance setbacks.

 Some of performance issues are fixable and they will be fixed in time.
-With every new release plugin becomes faster and faster.
-Others, however, caused by IDEA architecture and can't be fixed by plugin author, but may be changed by JetBrains, again, in time.
+With every new release the plugin becomes faster and faster.
+Others performance issues are result of the IDEA architecture and can't be fixed by plugin's author, but may be fixed by JetBrains, again, in time.

-However, there are some performance tricks you could use to make your work more comfortable.
+Still, there are some performance tricks you could use to make your work more comfortable.

 #Multiple namespaces in one file
 <b>Don't use multiple braceless namespaces in one file</b>